BAIF Development Research Foundation: History

 Mahatma Gandhi stayed in the Urali Kanchan village near the city of Pune in 1946.
 At that time Gandhi had lost trust in western medicine and wanted to explore Nature therapy.
 For this purpose he nominated Manibhai as the manager of the newly established Nature therapy Ashram at Urali.
 The young Manibhai gave a pledge to Mahatma Gandhi to devote his life to uplifting of Uruli.
 Although Gandhian principles were central to Manibhai's work, he believed the rural poor can benefit from scientific advances During his work at the Nature cure ashram, Manibhai self-taught himself aspects of horticulture and cattle breeding.

 To take this work further, Bharatya Agro-Industries Foundation, was organised and registered in 1967 under the Indian Public Charitable Trust Act of 1950.
 The purpose of the foundation was to help rural communities to improve their socio-economic status by increasing food production along modern lines by making improvements to agriculture, horticulture, animal husbandry and other allied activities.

 Manibhai was appointed managing trustee and director of the foundation.
 Yashwantrao Chavan, then a senior cabinet minister in the Indian government and Vasantrao Naik, then chief minister of Maharashtra were chairman and deputy chairman of the organization respectively.

 In early years the Foundation received aid from Western countries such as Denmark, United Kingdom, New Zealand, and Australia as well as the Indian dairy cooperation.
 The British charity Oxfam donated farming equipment whereas the British milk marketing board donated semen from premium sires for artificial insemination program.

 In the 1980s BAIF pioneered the "WADI" agroforestry model for creating fruit orchards in tribal areas of Gujarat with limited rainfall and marginal landholding.
 This program was later implemented in 21 other states.

 Manibhai died in 1993.
 BAIF named Narayan Hegde as Manibhai's successor.
 Hegde ran the organization until 2009 when he was succeeded by his long-time deputy Girish Sohani.

-In the year 2021, Bharat Kakade who served the organisation in different capacities, took charge as President and Managing Trustre of BAIF.
-Dr. Bharat Kakade is a seasoned leader in sustainable development, with expertise spanning rural livelihoods, climate action, and natural resource management.
-He holds Bachelor's and Master’s degrees from the College of Engineering Pune (COEP), a Ph.D. from the Indian Institute of Technology (IIT) Bombay, an MBA, and a fellowship from LEAD International in global leadership for sustainability.
+In the year 2021, Bharat Kakade who had previously served the organisation in different capacities, took charge as President and Managing Trustre of BAIF.

+In September 2024, Tata Chemicals and BAIF signed a Memorandum of Understanding (MoU) to develop bio-based agricultural solutions.